Visit Helena Montana is the official tourism guide to the region. Please visit their web site at: www.helenamt.com

-A great place to experience the magic and beauty of Montana is just past Marysville.
+A great place to experience the magic and beauty of outdoor Montana is on the outskirts of Marysville.
 Keep driving on the dirt road to the top of the Continental Divide near Mullen Pass.
-This is very unpopulated country.
-There are wide open plateaus up here as well as forested sections.
-As you leave Marysville and climb higher in elevation you will see old mine shafts and buildings left over from old mining towns.
-One thing that I noticed was different in in Montana mining towns compared to mining towns in California or other states was that most of the buildings were still standing, even in what seemed like the middle of nowhere.
+This is little populated country with terrain featuring wide-open plateaus as well as forested sections.
+Leaving Marysville and climbing higher in elevation, one will pass old mine shafts and buildings left over from mining towns.
+One thing that I noticed different in Montana mining towns compared to mining towns in California or other states, was that most of the buildings were still standing, even in what seemed like the middle of nowhere.

 Keno is legal in the state of Montana, therefore you may see gambling at restaurants or in malls.
 You won’t hear coins dropping as you would in Nevada but you will see people parked in front of Keno machines.

-Another interesting exhibit is the Montana Homeland exhibition which contains more than 2000 artifacts, photographs, and documents that trace Montana’s history from the end of the last ice age through World War II.
-They are open Monday through Friday from 8am until 6pm.
-They are open on Saturday and Sunday from 9am to 5pm.
+Another interesting exhibit is the Montana Homeland exhibition containing more than 2000 artifacts, photographs, and documents tracing Montana’s history from the end of the last ice age through World War II.
+The museum is open Monday through Friday from 8am until 6pm and on Saturday and Sunday from 9am to 5pm.
 Admission is free, however donations are accepted.
 Phone Number (406) 444-2694.

 The building is faced with sandstone and Montana granite.
 The top of the dome is Montana copper.
 The cornerstone was first laid in 1899 and the building was dedicated in 1902.
-Guided tours are offered and they depart on the hour from Monday through Saturday 10am until 4pm.
+Guided tours are offered departing on the hour from Monday through Saturday 10am until 4pm.
 On Sunday they are open from 11am to 3pm.
 These tours are given from early June through Labor Day.
 Admission is free.
 For more information call Phone Number (406) 444-4789.

-The Original Governor’s Mansion was built in 1888 for a local family.
+Governor’s Mansion was built in 1888 for a local family.
 In 1913 the state of Montana acquired the property.
 Then for nearly a century Montana’s first family lived in this quaint mansion.
 In 1969 the building was restored with the help of the city of Helena.
 The museum offers free tours from April to Memorial day from noon until 5pm.
 From Memorial Day through Labor day tours are given Tuesday through Sunday from noon to 5.
 Lastly, tours are given Labor Day through December from Tuesday through Saturday from noon to 5pm.
 For more information or for group reservations call Phone Number (406) 444-4789.